-B. Adversary Model
+2.2 Adversary Model

-In the profile matching phase, if a party obtains one or more users (partial or full) attribute sets without their explicit consents, it is said to conduct user profiling [12].
+In the profile matching phase, if a party obtains one or more users (partial or full) attribute sets without their explicit consents, it is said to conduct user profiling [16].
 Two types of user profiling are taken into consideration.

-In the honest-but-curious (HBC) model, a user tries to learn more profile information than allowed by inferring from the information he/she receives but honestly follow the mechanism.
-In a malicious model, an attacker deliberately deviates from the mechanism to learn more profile information or cheat.
-In this work we consider several powerful malicious attacks.
+In the honest-but-curious (HBC) model, a user tries to learn more profile information than allowed by inferring from only the information he/she receives but honestly follow the mechanism.
+In a malicious model, an attacker tries to learn more profile information using background knowledge beyond his/her received data or by deliberately deviating from the mechanism.
+In this work we consider the following powerful malicious attacks.

-Definition 1 (Dictionary profiling): A powerful attacker who has obtained the dictionary of all possible attributes tries to determine a specific user's attribute set by enumerating or guessing all likely attribute sets.
+Definition 1 (Dictionary profiling): A powerful attacker who has obtained the dictionary of all possible attributes tries to determine a specific user's attribute set by enumerating or guessing all combinations of attributes.

 Definition 2 (Cheating): In the process of profile matching, a participant may cheat by deviating from the agreed protocol, e.g., cheat the initiator with a wrong matching conclusion.

 Most existing private profile matching approaches are vulnerable to the dictionary profiling attack and cheating.